Blocking ads removes funding from us!

 Samsung has managed to turn one of its weaknesses into a strength within two years.
 One UI brought some big changes and is now one of mine

 Became favorite OEMs.
 The software is easy to use and has many additional features, especially with the S21.
 Finally, in addition to “Samsung Free”, Google Discovery can also be set as a news feed (without an additional launcher).
 One UI has become its own ecosystem.
-So if you have a Samsung tablet, you can continue a browser session directly, the Galaxy Buds connect, depending on the device (more on this in my Buds Pro Test) and Samsung is now promising three years of software updates.
+So if you have a Samsung tablet, you can continue a browser session directly, the Galaxy Buds connect, depending on the device (more on this in my Buds Pro Review) and Samsung is now promising three years of software updates.
 As an S21 user, you will get at least Android 14, no other manufacturer except Google does that.
 In addition, the upgrades are now delivered very quickly, even the Galaxy A50 from 2019 already has Android 11.

 The device will receive security updates for a full four years.
 It can't keep up with Apple, but Samsung is at the top in the Android area and tops this list with Google.